By Blake Ng — 23 Aug 2018

-No matter what type of action and adventure your company provides its customers with, it’s important to cover your ground legally.
-There is a certain amount of risk and liability associated with each type of tour and activity, and all tour operators should have their patrons sign liability release forms for protection.
+Updated February 2022 – No matter what type of action and adventure your company provides its customers with, it’s important to cover your ground legally.
+There is a certain amount of risk and liability associated with each type of tour and activity, and all tour operators should have their patrons sign a waiver for travel and tours as a form of protection.

 You should start by researching the various types of liability releases and disclaimers that are usable in court.
 According to Travel Agent Central, there are two main types of disclaimers that can be used by people in the travel industry: